 - 2. Unmatched Professionalism and Client Courtesy

 Dealing with a direct note funding source will allow the note holder to avoid costly broker fees which could amount to an additional 1% to 10% on our cash offers.
-To learn more about selling your mortgage note, please contact us at any time.
+To learn more about selling your mortgage note, contact us today.